DevilAguo0/hiddify/How-to-use-subdomains-of-a-website-in-Reality.md

 </div>

-- You can also use this website.
-For example, the subdomains of the Firefox website are specified in this website.
+- You can also use [this website](https://crt.sh/) .
+For example, [the subdomains of the Firefox website](https://crt.sh/?q=mozilla.org) are specified in this website.

 <div align=center>